 The first thing you can do is to examine the performance of these departments.
 What happens when a problem arises?
 Does the department handle this problem swiftly and efficiently?
 What workflow is in place from the time a challenge develops to the time it is solved?
-In the example of an IT department, you could examine the following qualities to determine where aspects can be improved:
+In the example of an IT department, a managed IT services Virginia Beach provider could examine the following qualities to determine where aspects can be improved:

 - How does IT facilitate training employees with new software or hardware?

 - Do employees and data have sufficient protection from virtual threats?

 - Are there consistent and effective approval processes for hiring employees, completing orders, filing for vacation, explaining the cost-effectiveness of solutions and so on?

 - How well does the department work together?

 As a small business grows, it may acquire or develop multiple brands.
 These brands will likely complement one another, but they may do so in ways that are not readily apparent.
 While some businesses try to establish a system for understanding how these brands interact, few successfully map their brand architecture.
 This is because they fail to focus on the right amount of interwoven factors and their respective relationships.

 One approach to identifying these factors is to establish a system that acquires data about target customers.
 An example of this is:

 - Customers purchase a product, like the ones that can be found on amazon product sourcing.
 They are incentivized to complete a survey describing details about that product that appealed to them in their decision-making process.